Concurrent Education Sessions

 Kentucky High School Athletic Association (KHSAA) Updates

-Hear the latest from the Kentucky High School Athletic Association.
+Hear the latest from the Kentucky High School Athletic Association (KHSAA).

 Presented by Chad Collins, KHSAA